kuzudb/kuzu-blog/src/content/post/2023-05-10-kuzu-pyg-rb.md

 as time/batch using PyG's default in-memory storage.
 This seting uses ~106GB of memory.
-We will then simulate limited memory settings by training the same model using Kùzu Remote Backend and limiting Kùzu's buffer pool size to different levels.
+We will then simulate limited memory settings by training the same model using Kuzu Remote Backend and limiting Kuzu's buffer pool size to different levels.
 Here are the important configurations for the experiment: